 Should buyers expect homes to sell far over asking?

-Can a bidding war develop even if no one plans it?
+Do bidding wars develop even if no one plans one?

 Yes.
 A bidding war can grow simply because several buyers independently value the same property.
 There is no rule that a bidding war has to be engineered by an agent or seller.